ariga/entcache/README.md

 ### Future Work

-There are a few features we are working on, and wish to work on, but need a help from the community to design them properly.
+There are a few features we are working on, and wish to work on, but need help from the community to design them properly.
 If you are interested in one of the tasks or features below, do not hesitate to open an issue, or start a discussion on GitHub or in [Ent Slack channel](https://entgo.io/docs/slack).

-**1\.** Add a Memcache implementation for a remote-level cache.
+1. Add a Memcache implementation for a remote-level cache.

-**2\.** Support for smart eviction mechanism based on SQL parsing.
+2. Support for smart eviction mechanism based on SQL parsing.